andyatkinson/presentations/railsconf2025/10_mistakes.md

 <h2>❌ Mistake #9—DB Inexperience <span class="corner-fixes">✅ 🛠️ Fixes</span></h2>

-- Hire for experience: DB specialists, DBAs, and consultants
+- Hire experience: DB specialists, DBAs, and consultants
-- Grow experience internally with books, courses, conferences, communities.
+- Grow experience: books, courses, conferences, communities
-- Provide a production-like database instance and data for experimenting.
+- Provide a production-like database for experimenting.
 Maintain it and use it in your workflow.
-- Learn to use *pages*, identify latency sources, *selectivity*, *cardinality*, *correlation*, and *locality* to improve your designs
+- Use concepts of *pages* and buffers accessed, latency, *selectivity*, *cardinality*, *correlation*, and *locality* in your designs
 - Avoid performance-unfriendly schema designs like random UUID<sup><a href="#footnote-2-3">15</a></sup> primary keys

 ---